-5. Safety-based Educational Programs
+4. Safety-based Educational Programs

 A variety of programs geared toward alcohol and drug awareness, use, abuse, and safety are provided throughout the year.
-In addition to these programs being listed on the SEC, there are also additional marketing and social media advertisements directed toward students to encourage awareness and attendance.
+These programs are marketed on social media advertisements directed toward students to encourage awareness and attendance.
 These programs are hosted by a variety of offices in the student development team and in collaboration with Health Services, Public Safety, and Title IX.

-6. Juilliard Student Leaders
+5. Juilliard Student Leaders

-Juilliard Student Leaders include members of the Campus Activities Board, Diversity Advocate Staff, Resident Assistants, and Orientation Leaders.
-These paid employment opportunities are comprised of students from all three divisions.
+Juilliard Student Leaders include members of the Campus Activities Board, Diversity Advocates, First Year Experience Coaches, Resident Assistants, and Orientation Leaders.
+These paid employment opportunities include students from all three divisions.
 These student groups regularly sponsor alcohol-free activities and educational programs for students throughout the academic year.

-7. Juilliard Student Congress
+6. Juilliard Student Congress

-The Juilliard Student Congress provides opportunities that enhance communication with students on campus policies and procedures.
-In the fall semester of 2019, the Student Congress was reimagined to include a partnership with the Office of the President.
-Additionally, a new process to elect students into the group was instituted.
-The Student Congress works with the administration to provide feedback about school policies and to create a more comfortable learning environment for all students.
+The Juilliard Student Congress offers opportunities that enhance communication with students on campus policies and procedures.
+In the 2019 fall semester, the Student Congress was reimagined with a new process to elect students to Congress.
+The Student Congress works with the School administration to supply feedback about school policies and to create a more comfortable learning environment for all students.